RodgerCodes/gh-playground/README.md

-Repo for notes on gh actions
+Repo for notes on gh actions, this has been edited